Feedback Survey Policy

 4.12 Faculty deans and associate deans (teaching and learning) act as data stewards (refer Data Governance Policy) and must approve which specific staff members from the 4 audience groups (for example, individual heads of school/discipline/program, SFL coordinators, subject coordinators and academic supervisors) will receive their faculty-level survey results in line with the procedure.
 It is the responsibility of the associate dean (teaching and learning) to distribute these reports to the appropriate identified staff members.

-4.13 The deans or associate deans (teaching and learning), as data stewards (in consultation with the Enterprise Learning Unit as appropriate), approve the distribution of SFL-FS reports beyond the 4 staff audiences as part of an enterprise learning contract, however, survey results and teaching data will not be shared with the enterprise partner.
+4.13 The deans or associate deans (teaching and learning), as data stewards (in consultation with the Enterprise Learning Unit as appropriate), approve the distribution of SFL-FS reports beyond the 4 staff audiences as part of an enterprise learning contract.
+Individual survey results and teaching data must not be shared with the enterprise partner.

 4.14 Performance Evaluation will provide SFS reports, summaries and trend analysis of university-level data to the Provost, Deputy Vice-Chancellor (Education and Students), the CDO and the chair of the Teaching and Learning Committee of Academic Board.

 4.15 Summaries and analysis are normally reported to and discussed at the Teaching and Learning Committee with outcomes provided to Academic Board.
-SFL-FS data will also be provided by the New Business Unit to the Short Forms of Learning Committee (and the Enterprise Learning Committee as appropriate).
+SFL-FS data will also be provided by the Education Partnerships and Product Strategy Unit to the Short Forms of Learning Committee (and the Enterprise Learning Committee as appropriate).

 4.16 SFS results and reports will also be used: